nick-Sutton/wyrm/README.md

     ```

 ### Zenoh
 [Zenoh](https://zenoh.io/) is a communication protocal, and software stack that wyrm uses to publish data from the NatNet client.
-To install Zenoh C++ follow these [instructions](https://github.com/eclipse-zenoh/zenoh-cpp).
+1. Install Zenoh-c locally(~/.local) by following these [instructions](https://github.com/eclipse-zenoh/zenoh-c).
+2. Install Zenoh-cpp locally(~/.local) by following these [instructions](https://github.com/eclipse-zenoh/zenoh-cpp).

 ## Installing wyrm
 ```shell